11 Halloween Fundraising Ideas That Work

 3. Decorate Your Porch Contest

 This Halloween fundraising idea can also be turned into a social media campaign.
-Make sure you have a specific hashtag for the campaign to drive awareness of your brand and your cause.
+Create a specific campaign hashtag to drive awareness of your brand and your cause.

 4. Haunted House

-Everyone loves a good scare on Halloween.
-And creating a Haunted House is a great way to achieve that (and attract donations your way)!
+Everyone loves a good scare on Halloween, and creating a Haunted House is the perfect way to achieve that and boost donations to your nonprofit!

-Source a location (a school, an office building, a big house – whatever works for your specific circumstances) and get started on transforming the space.
+• Source a location (e.g., a school, an office building, a big house) and start decorating the space.

-• Halloween (October 31st) is a great day to run the Haunted House, but you can choose any date close to October 31st.
-Make sure you announce the date several weeks in advance so that your potential guests can plan for it.
+• Announce the date of your Haunted House several weeks in advance so that potential guests can plan for it.
+Halloween (October 31st) is a great day to run the Haunted House, but you can choose any date close to October 31st.

 • Plan your path in the Haunted House.
 How will the path/maze look?
-This is a good time to think about your audience.
-Consider who will be coming and then design your path appropriately.
-(Less scary if your audience is all kids, more scary if your audience is all adults!)
+Consider who will be coming and design your path appropriately (less scary if your audience is all kids, more scary if your audience is all adults!).

 • Think of a theme and a story.
 Why is your Haunted House haunted?
-Perhaps there was an old lady murdered in the house or a family on their vacation.
-Perhaps the house was built on an old graveyard or it was an asylum.
+Perhaps there was an old lady murdered in the house, or the house was built on an old graveyard.
 Get creative!

-If you want to make your Haunted House less scary and more fun, you could have your actors act silly, hit walls, or organize activities like Musical Zombies or bobbing for apples.
+If you want to make your Haunted House less scary and more fun, have your actors act silly, hit walls, or organize activities like Musical Zombies or bobbing for apples.

 Donorbox Live™ Kiosk interface, which can help raise more money during your cornhole fundraiser.